Table of Contents

 Myth 1: More Expensive Means Better Quality

-While it’s true that higher-priced amps often come with advanced features or premium components, it doesn’t mean budget amps compromise on quality.
+While higher-priced amps often have advanced features or premium components, this doesn’t mean budget amps compromise on quality.
 Many affordable amps deliver exceptional sound and durability.

 Brands have optimized their manufacturing processes to offer great value without sacrificing performance.